 A nurse or other health care provider will take a sample of your blood, usually from a vein in your arm.
-He will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
-Then he’ll clean the area with an antiseptic, and place a needle into your vein.
+They will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
+Then they’ll clean the area with an antiseptic, and place a needle into your vein.
 Your blood will collect into a vial or tube.

 The process should only take a couple of minutes.
 Afterward, you’ll get a piece of gauze and a bandage over the area to stop the bleeding.

 You may feel a slight sting as your blood is drawn.
 Afterward, you may have a small bruise.
-You might feel feel dizzy and sore, and there might be some bleeding.
+You might feel dizzy and sore, and there might be some bleeding.

 The Results and What They Mean